 When photographing people, I value the intimacy of eye-contact and, with it, mutual recognition and acknowledgement, and prefer the chest-level viewpoint and normal perspective afforded by my old square-format, twin-lens Rolleiflexes.
 But, alas, film is expensive nowadays, and processing, scanning, and printing even more so.

-When it comes to architecture, I once preferred an analogue Nikon and PC lens and/or a folding field camera, a couple of fine German lenses, and a brace of roll-film backs filled with black/white, color negative, and slide (diapositive) film.
+When it comes to architecture, I once preferred my analogue Nikons and rectilinear and PC lenses and, better yet, my folding field camera, a couple of fine German lenses, and a brace of roll-film backs loaded with black/white, color negative, and slide (diapositive) film.

 Nowadays, however, I dream of someday having access to the speed, light weight, and advanced sensor of an up-to-date digital camera plus a few high-quality lenses.
 In the meanwhile, I make due with my decade-old, endearing but infuriating and malfunctioning, Fuji X100.